 In 2016, Raskar received the $500,000 Lemelson-MIT Prize for his overall collection of inventive work including his invention of Femto- photography.
 This photography method combined an ultra-fast imaging technique using a camera and computer software to create the sense of peering “around corners.”
 The problems it could potentially help to solve is locating people in smoke engulfed buildings and navigating in foggy driving conditions.

-Raskar has secured more than 75 patents and written more than 120 reviewed publications.
-He has also achieved distinction with numerous awards and prizes.
-The MIT Technology Review and their panel of experts recognized him as one of the world’s top innovators under the age of 35.
-Other awards include the 2009 Sloan Research Fellowship, 2010 DARPA Young Faculty award, 2011 Vodafone Wireless Innovation Project Award (first place), PharmaVOICE 100, Edison Awards, two Deshpande Center Innovation Grants, Popular Mechanics Breakthrough Innovator Award, LAUNCH Health Innovation Award, two Mitsubishi Electric Valuable Invention Awards, MIT Global Indus Technovator, and Best 10 New Products prize in Japan.
+Raskar was recognized as one of the top innovators under the age of 35 by the MIT Technology Review in 2004.
+Raskar also participated in a Ted Talk in 2012 called “Imaging at a trillion frames per second,” where he sparked inspiration in others in the world of photography.
+He has received numerous honors including the 2009 Sloan Research Fellowship, the 2010 DARPA Young Faculty Award, the 2011 Vodafone Wireless Innovation Project Award (first place), PharmaVOICE 100, Edison Awards, two Deshpande Center Innovation Grants, the Popular Mechanics Breakthrough Innovator Award, the LAUNCH Health Innovation Award, two Mitsubishi Electric Valuable Invention Awards, MIT Global Indus Technovator, and the Best 10 New Products Prize in Japan.

 In February 2020, Raskar and his team launched Private Kit: SafePaths, a public health tool for contact tracing during the COVID-19 pandemic.